 DJs are constantly looking for the holy grail of mixing equipment; compact, feature packed, & easy to use.
-Well it’s time for the Soundcraft Ui16 review, from the mobile DJ perspective.
+Well, it’s time for the Soundcraft Ui16 review, from the mobile DJ perspective, well specifically from the wedding DJ perspective.
 Will hit the mark in the growing affordable digital mixer market?

 The Soundcraft Ui16 Review.
 But Why?